Enzymatic and Endogenous Antioxidants for Dogs

 Why System-level Support Can Be More Honest Than Single Claims

-Owners sometimes worry that focusing on antioxidants is “too abstract” compared to visible issues like joints or skin.
-But oxidative balance touches many systems at once, which is exactly why it’s hard to reduce to a single symptom.
-Endogenous antioxidants play a crucial role in protecting cells from oxidative stress, acting as a kind of baseline maintenance.
+Owners sometimes worry that focusing on antioxidants feels “too abstract” next to visible issues like joints or skin.
+But oxidative balance touches many systems at once, which is exactly why it resists being reduced to a single symptom.
+Endogenous antioxidants do baseline maintenance — quiet, constant protection of cells from oxidative stress.

 Who Benefits Most: Thinking in Load, Not Labels